jeeyoonkim/jeeyoonkim/README.md

   <tbody>
     <tr>
       <td><a href="https://github.com/jeeyoonkim/consumer-visualization/blob/master/public_site/index.htm">Consumer Visualization</a></td>
       <td>This was a team project.
-I designed created an information box when dots on the map are clicked and plotted the price range bar chart.
+I designed and created an information box when dots on the map are clicked and plotted the price range bar chart.
 Check out <a href="https://pittsburg-houses.onrender.com/">this website</a></td>
       <td>HTML, CSS, JavaScript</td>
     </tr>
     <tr>